For centuries, this was the decisive stamp on the destinies of thousands of children born with cleft and craniofacial deformities.

 Promoters: INGA Health Foundation was started by Prof. Dr. Krishna Shama Rao and Dr. Chetana K

-Footprint: INGA Health Foundation runs four state-of-the-art pan-India treatment centers
+Footprint: INGA Health Foundation runs five state-of-the-art pan-India treatment centers

 Support: The Foundation treats infants with care and competence while arranging for their free food, lodging and transportation (for needy patients).

-Team: The Foundation comprises a specialised and trained 15-member teamto provide comprehensive surgical intervention and follow-up therapy
+Team: The Foundation comprises a specialised and trained 30-member teamto provide comprehensive surgical intervention and follow-up therapy

 Network: The Foundation has had a dedicated partner network across the globe.